A woman joins a webinar on her laptop sat at a tidy desk in a modern office with exposed brick walls.

 Dr Dorit Braun, OBE

-Project Coordinator – Making Families Count.
+Project Coordinator – Making Families Count

 Dorit retired in 2019, having worked as a charity chief executive and in a variety of senior management and governance roles in the social care and family support sectors.
 Following a very traumatic family bereavement Dorit is active in trying to improve mental health care and the ways NHS staff and organisations learn from deaths.
 Dorit became a member of Making Families Count in 2020, where she coordinated a mental health focused project – ‘Life beyond the cubicle’ – which has developed, tested and published eLearning materials.
 These materials aim to contribute to improving patient care and reducing harm, deaths and near misses that might occur during mental health crises.
 The resources are free to the health and social care workforce on the NHS Learning Hub.
 Dorit is also an artist, exhibiting from time to time.